CreativeLoopStudios/word_detective_web/README.md

 REACT_APP_MEASUREMENT_ID=<FIREBASE_APP_MEASUREMENT_ID>
 ```

+The project is using [Storybook](https://github.com/storybookjs/storybook) to test components.
+Just run `npm run storybook` to launch it.

 ## Tests

 There are only a few tests at the moment, but you can run them with `npm run test`.